 order of all vertices in a selected line or area feature.
 This option can be used for data management, but is also useful for Digitizer operations that relate to the beginning or ending or a feature.

 This option is found under the Move/ Reshape Feature(s) Options sub-menu and allows you to resample your selected area or line feature at a specified interval.
 This is useful if you want to add a lot of new vertices along your feature to make reprojection work better or to facilitate smoothing of the feature.
+See Split Features for more information.

 This option will automatically remove vertices that do not significantly contribute to the shape of your selected area or line features.
 This is useful to significantly reduce the size of features without giving up much detail in the shape.